annaescalada/js-html-css-oop-trivialhack/project-readme.md

 # Snake

 ## Description
-Trivial game.
+Trivial Hack is inspired in the famous Trivial Game but this time with true or false computer science questions.
 ## MVP (DOM - CANVAS)

-Snake that moves through the canvas and eats apples to increase score.

-Game is over if snake collapses on itself.
+The player can generate random questions and has to guess if they are true or false.

 ## Backlog

-- When score reaches a certain number, level increases and snake moves faster.

-- When snake eats food, grows.

-- The player introduces name and a ranking is shown on game over screen.
+- The player can change the difficulty of the question.

 ## Data structure

-Game

-  Classes:
-    this.snake
-    this.food
-    this.newFood
-    this.isGameOver
-    this.onGameOver
-    this.canvas
-    this.ctx
-    this.totalScore;
-    this.level
-    this.backgroundMusic
-    this.eatSound
-    this.gameOverSound

-  Methods:
-    this.prototype.startGame()
-    this.prototype.update()
-    this.prototype.clear()
-    this.prototype.draw()
-    this.prototype.findFood()
-    this.prototype.levelUp()
-    this.prototype.checkCollisions()
-    this.prototype.gameOverCallback()
-    this.prototype.randomize();
-    this.prototype.checkInSnake();
-    this.prototype.styleCanvas();
-    prototype.setSpeed();
-    this.ranking();

-Snake

-  Classes:
-    this.canvas
-    this.ctx
-    this.size
-    this.positions
-    this.direction
-    this.isClicked
-    this.color

-  Methods:
-    this.prototype.mode()
-    this.prototype.draw()
-    this.prototype.setDirection()
-    this.prototype.setClicked()

-Food

-  Classes:
-    this.canvas
-    this.ctx
-    this.size
-    this.x
-    this.y
-    this.color
-    this.appleIcon

-  Methods:
-    this.prototype.draw()
+Components:

+  Navbar
+  this.parentElement
+    this.links
+    this.style
+    this.render()
+    this.generate()

+  Footer
+  this.parentElement
+    this.style
+    this.render()
+    this.generate()

+  Cards
+    this.cardStyle
+  this.movie
+  this.generate()

+  Loading
+    this.parentElement
+    this.style
+    this.render()
+    this.generate()

+Pages:

+  LandingPage
+    this.parentElement
+    this.title
+    this.subtitle
+    this.style
+    this.render()
+    this.generate()

+  TrivialPage
+    this.parentElement
+    this.title
+    this.movies
+    this.style
+    this.render()
+    this.generate()
+    this.getMovies()
+    this.callSWService()

+Services:

+  Service
+    this.baseUrl
+    this.getAllMovies()

+Layout
+	this.root
+	this.style
+	this.render()
+	this.generate()
+	this.getContainers()

+Router
+	this.url
+	this.generatePage()

+App

 ## States y States Transitions
 Definition of the different states and their transition:

-- splashScreen: consists on the first screen of the game and has a button to start the game.
+- Landing Page: consists on the first screen of the website and has a button to start the game.
-- gameScreen: is the gameplay screen with the canvas.
-- gameoverScreen: is shown when the player runs the snake on itself, shows total score and level reached and has a button to restart the game.
+- Trivial Page: consists on the difficulty selector and the button to generate questions.

 ## Task